electricbookworks/ebw-training/must-have-tech-skills/text/0-4-intro.md

 Those little windows show you three main things about the web page you're on:

-1. Its HTML: this is the content of the page
+1. Its HTML: the content on the page
-2. Its CSS: this is the design of the page
+2. Its CSS: the design of the page
-3. Its Javascript: this is code that can change anything about the change, especially if it is an interactive page.
+3. Its Javascript: code that can change anything about the page, often used to add interactivity.

 The inspector windows, which are also called the dev tools, are the *single most important tool* in your web-development life.
 It is miraculous that the Web developed in a way that lets anyone learn openly from anyone else's website code.
 It is a privilege we treasure!